ariqohgj/ariqohgj/README.md

 HII!!
 I’m a C# Developer specializing in .Net Framework, VB.NET, ASP.NET and Unity.

-- 👓 I'm interested on Backend Developer, Frontend Developer, Application Developer and some Web3 Stuff
+- 👓 I'm interested on UI/UX Design, Backend Developer, Frontend Developer, Application Developer and some Web3 Stuff
-- 🏃‍♀️‍➡️ Currently I'm learning more Backend Developer and Application Developer
+- 🏃‍♀️‍➡️ Currently I'm learning more UI/UX Design, Backend Developer and Application Developer
 - 🎮 I'm made a game tooo🥳🥳🥳

 You can reach out to me anytime via email at ariqohgj@gmail.com.
 Looking forward to connecting with you! 😊